patobiskoto/gas/readme.md

 ## ETH Gaz Price
-Displays the latest gas price
+Displays the latest gas price (in gwei)

 ## Contributing
 Feel free to contribute any code or fork this project.
 If you have ideas, open up an issue